 Call to manage your Diabetic care today, or Schedule an appointment.
 Diabetes is the leading cause of non-traumatic lower extremity amputations in the United States, and approximately 14-24 percent of patients with diabetes who develop a foot ulcer will require an amputation.
 Foot ulceration precedes 85 percent of diabetes-related amputations.
-Research shows that a foot ulcer is preventable.
+At OCFA we can help you starting TODAY with your Diabetic Foot and Wound Care.

-Diabetic Footcare with Dr. Daphne Yen of OCfeet.com
+Diabetic Footcare Information with Dr. Daphne Yen of OCfeet.com This is a top podiatry service provider in Orange County, California.

 What is a Diabetic Foot Ulcer, What causes ulcers in a diabetic’s foot?